denizmavi-commencis/AI-Code-Review-Test-iOS/PRE_COMMIT_HOOK_SETUP.md

 This script will:
 - ✅ Check all prerequisites (Xcode, Swift, Cursor, Python, SwiftLint)
-- ✅ Install the pre-commit hook
+- ✅ Install the pre-push hook
 - ✅ Configure Cursor Agent authentication
 - ✅ Verify the installation